Without the proper controls, you could find yourself with more debt than rewards points

 Considering continuous charging?
 Get a system

-If you don’t yet cycle all purchases through a credit card but are considering doing so, do you have a system in place to track your spending to keep from overspending?
+If you don’t yet cycle all purchases through a credit card but are considering doing so, do you have a

 Technology allows us to constantly monitor checking and savings account balances online.
 However, credit card statements are monthly events.
 You need to put in place a system to track when the money is coming in and where it is going out, and to reconcile those frequently.